jovotech/jovo-starter-chatwidget-nlu-docker/README.md

 The project contains:

 - `app`: A conversational backend built with the [Jovo Framework](https://www.jovo.tech)
-- `chatwidget`: A Vue.js chat widget that interacts with the conversational backend
+- `chatwidget`: A Vue.js chat widget (based on the [Jovo Web Client](https://www.jovo.tech/marketplace/client-web-vue2)) that interacts with the conversational backend
 - `snips-nlu-server`: An open source natural language understanding (NLU) service that turns raw text into structured input.
 You can also find the module here: https://github.com/jovotech/snips-nlu-server

 ## Getting Started

-Use the following commands to clone the repository (make sure to add `--recurse-submodules` to download the submodule) and run it using Docker:
+Use the following commands to clone the repository (make sure to add `--recurse-submodules` to download the submodule) and run it using [Docker](https://www.docker.com/get-started/):

 ```sh
 # Clone this repository and download snips-nlu-server submodule from https://github.com/jovotech/snips-nlu-server